storyprotocol/documentation/README.md

 ## Proposing Changes

 If you see any issues with the docs or would like to add/modify them, please open a Pull Request and tag @jacob-tucker :)

+## Train AI on our Docs

+If you want to train an AI on our docs, you can use the `combined.md` file.
+It contains all of our docs in a single `.md` file, and is updated automatically every time a change is made to the repo.